 Come for Help, Leave with Love

-Our guests come from all walks of life and many struggle with houselessness, addiction, joblessness, and mental health issues.
+Our guests come from all walks of life and many struggle with houselessness, addiction, joblessness, mental health issues, or have simply fallen into hard times.
 St. Vincent de Paul's direct service campus offers our guests free meals, showers, clean clothing and a place to rest and learn about available resources for their specific needs.

 Stories from Our Guests